CarterNelms/super-calc/README.md

 # client-template

-Serves as a template for client JavaScript applications.

-It uses:
+This is a Super Calculator

+It has the following features
+* Addition
+* Subtraction
-* Jade
+* Multiplication
-* Less
+* Division
-* Grunt
+* Exponent
-* JSHint
+* Square Root
-* Node.js
+* Factorial